 - Free Savings Transfer, by which funds are moved from your savings account to cover the overdraft.

 - Interest in checking.
-You earn interest on the funds in your checking account.
-You receive 0.10% APY on any balance below $50,000.
+You earn interest on the funds in your checking account with an APY of 0.10% on any balance.

 - No fees.
 There are no monthly maintenance fees and no minimum balances.

 - Limited in-person locations.
 The new Capital One Cafes are not yet available everywhere around the country.
-There are more than 900 bank branches, but these are heavily based along East Coast states and in Texas and Louisiana.
+There are hundreds of bank branches, but these are heavily based along East Coast states and in Texas and Louisiana.